Lithium aluminium hydride: Hydrogen storage

 methods.
 Metal hydrides are represented with squares and complex hydrides with triangles (including LiAlH_{4}).

 Reported values for hydrides are excluding tank weight.
 DOE FreedomCAR targets are including tank weight.

 LiAlH_{4} contains 10.6 wt% hydrogen, thereby making LAH a potential hydrogen storage medium for future fuel cell-powered vehicles.
-The high hydrogen content, as well as the discovery of reversible hydrogen storage in Ti-doped NaAlH_{4}, have sparked renewed research into LiAlH_{4} during the last decade.
+The high hydrogen content, as well as the discovery of reversible hydrogen storage in Ti-doped NaAlH_{4}, sparked research.
 A substantial research effort has been devoted to accelerating the decomposition kinetics by catalytic doping and by ball milling.

-In order to take advantage of the total hydrogen capacity, the intermediate compound LiH must be dehydrogenated as well.
-Due to its high thermodynamic stability this requires temperatures in excess of 400 °C, which is not considered feasible for transportation purposes.
-Accepting LiH + Al as the final product, the hydrogen storage capacity is reduced to 7.96 wt%.
-Another problem related to hydrogen storage is the recycling back to LiAlH_{4} which, owing to its relatively low stability, requires an extremely high hydrogen pressure in excess of 10000 bar.
-Cycling only reaction R2 — that is, using Li_{3}AlH_{6} as starting material — would store 5.6 wt% hydrogen in a single step (vs. two steps for NaAlH_{4} which stores about the same amount of hydrogen).
-However, attempts at this process have not been successful so far.
+Due to its high stability of LiH, the hydrogen storage capacity is lowered to 7.96 wt%.
+Recycling these products back to LiAlH_{4} requires an extremely high hydrogen pressure in excess of 10000 bar.
+Cycling only Li_{3}AlH_{6} translates to 5.6 wt% hydrogen in a single step (vs. two steps for NaAlH_{4} which stores about the same amount of hydrogen).